abaer123/gitlab-agent/README.md

 - We could have `nginx` ask one (any) of `agentg` where the right copy (the one that has the connection) running. `agentg` can do a lookup in Redis where each cluster connection is registered and return the address to `nginx` via [X-Accel-Redirect](https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/#x-accel-redirect) header.

 - We could teach `agentg` to gossip with its copies so that they tell each other where a connection for each cluster is.
 Each copy will know about all the connections and either proxy the request or use `X-Accel-Redirect` to redirect the traffic.
+This is [Cassandra's gossip](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/architecture/archGossipAbout.html) + Cassandra's coordinator node-based request routing ideas but it's much easier to build on Kubernetes because we can just use the API to find other copies of the program.

 ### What to build first?